Healthy Chicken Croquettes Recipe with Zucchini and Onions

 4. Put the shredded zucchini and the diced onions in a clean tea-towel-lined strainer in the sink.
 Lightly salt the vegetables and let them sit for about 5 minutes.

-5. Use the tea towel to squeeze as much moisture out of the onions and zucchini as possible and transfer them to a large mixing bowl.
+5. Use the tea towel to squeeze as much moisture from the onions and zucchini as possible and transfer them to a large mixing bowl.

 6. Add the ground chicken, beaten egg, bread crumbs, salt, and pepper in a large bowl.